 As chair of the Condominium Authority of Ontario (CAO), Tom provides leadership to ensure that the board's policies, priorities, and goals effectively fulfill its mandate.

-Tom is also the current chair of the Bereavement Authority of Ontario and the Ontario Film Authority, and Vice-Chair of the Resource Productivity and Recovery Authority.
-In the past, he has served as the Chief Executive Officer and Registrar of the Real Estate Council of Ontario, and as chair of the Condominium Authority Advisory Working Group.
+Tom is also the current chair of the Bereavement Authority of Ontario and Vice-Chair of the Resource Productivity and Recovery Authority.
+In the past, he has served as the Chair of the Ontario Film Authority, Chief Executive Officer and Registrar of the Real Estate Council of Ontario, and as chair of the Condominium Authority Advisory Working Group.
 From 1991 to 1997, Tom was Information and Privacy Commissioner for the Province of Ontario.
 A graduate of Queen’s University Law School, he was called to the Ontario Bar in 1975.

 Frank is currently the Distinguished Public Servant in Residence in the Department of Politics and Public Administration at Ryerson University.
 He is also a member of external advisory groups at Seneca College and Service Canada.
 Frank served in the Ontario Public Service for more than 30 years, during which time he worked in several senior executive positions at the Ministry of Transportation and Service Ontario.
 In 2012, he was appointed Deputy Minister and Chief Executive Officer of Service Ontario, until his retirement in 2014.